PRESS CONTACT: Ana Hornburg at 517-908-8229 or [email protected]

 June 20, 2018

 Lansing, Mich. — ACEMAPP and Medical Opportunities, both services of the Michigan Health Council, today announced plans to merge.
-Together as ACEMAPP Jobs, they will offer health care students and professionals the opportunity to match to their ideal job based on their clinical experience as well as their specialty, schedule and location preferences.
+Together as ACEMAPP Careers, they will offer health care students and professionals the opportunity to match to their ideal job based on their clinical experience as well as their specialty, schedule and location preferences.

 “For 24 years, Medical Opportunities has been dedicated to supporting employers in their efforts to build their medical teams,” said Stacie Longwell Sadowski, Director of Medical Opportunities.
 “What we’ve realized is that as our employers undergo their own mergers and acquisitions, they are competing for health care professionals on a national level.”

 Currently, Medical Opportunities matches Nurse Practitioners, Physician Assistants and Physicians to jobs across a five state region.
-Upon launch, ACEMAPP Jobs will allow employers to connect with candidates who want to work in their area from all 50 states.
-In addition, more job types will be added to include Medical Assistants, Certified Nursing Assistants, Licensed Practical Nurses, and Registered Nurses.
+Upon launch, ACEMAPP Careers will allow employers to connect with candidates who want to work in their area from all 50 states.
+In addition, more job types will eventually be added to include Medical Assistants, Certified Nursing Assistants, Licensed Practical Nurses, and Registered Nurses.

 “As ACEMAPP has continued to grow, we’ve made collecting and acting upon feedback a top priority,” said Stacy Gradowski, Director of ACEMAPP.
 “Schools want their students to find jobs after graduation, and clinical sites want to find professionals who will thrive in their facility.
 It’s only natural that we would look for ways to streamline that process.”